amd/ZenDNN/docs/zendnnl_build.md

 This installation also includes CMake packaging information in `install/zendnnl/lib/cmake`.
 Downstream packages can use this to find zendnnl using CMake find_package tool.

+Note that testing has not been performed on including ZenDNN by other methods such as add_subdirectory() or Fetch_Content().